 - 200-300% increase in click-through rates when used in an email, as reported by Forrester

-- 80% increase in conversions when used on a landing page, as reported by Unbounce
+- 80% increase in conversion rates when used on a landing page, as reported by Unbounce

 Let’s crack on.

-I’ve broken down the sales funnel to its most basic form, with three key areas of focus guide you through the what, how and why of video marketing strategy.
+I’ve broken down the sales funnel to its most basic form, with three key areas of focus to guide you through the what, how and why of your video marketing strategy.

 Top of Funnel